-A notable example is NBA superstar LeBron James, who made headlines this week after unveiling his shocking weight loss on a low carb ketogenic-style diet.
+A notable example is NBA superstar LeBron James, who made headlines this week after unveiling his shocking 25-pound weight loss on a low carb ketogenic-style diet.

 The 6-foot-8 James, who weighed 250 pounds last season, looks dramatically thinner after adoping a strict low carb diet.
 While LeBron was not overweight, sources said the dramatic weight loss was motivated by James' desire to ease pressure on his joints, especially his knees.

 James, 29, was also inspired by the health transformation of his former Miami Heat teammate, Ray Allen, who said he experienced improved energy and better post-workout recovery after switching to the low-carb, sugar-free Paleo diet in 2013.
 At 39, Allen remains in top shape at an age when most basketball stars are retired.

 While carb-loading is deeply ingrained in endurance sports, a growing number of long-distance runners, cyclists and triathletes are also embracing the low-carb, high-fat Paleo and ketogenic diets.

 Tim Noakes, a professor of exercise and sports science at the University of Cape Town in South Africa, said low-carb, high-fat diets promote weight loss, combat diabetes and reduce inflammation.

 Noakes said once athletes get fat-adapted (meaning their body learns to burn fat instead of glucose for fuel), they will experience better performance in the long haul.
 “For events of more than five hours, fat-adapted athletes have an advantage,” he said.

 The Paleo diet is already popular among professional athletes and celebrities.
 It has been adopted by the Los Angeles Lakers (including superstar Kobe Bryant), Miami Heat guard Ray Allen, and Houston rockets center Dwight Howard.